GurditLubana/Group-10-Meal-Planner/Devlog.md

     Topic: Iter0 progress, app features (both little and small)
     -----
-    Decision: - We decided on the mealPlanner idea and what we wanted our app to do
+    Decision: - decided to work on building a Meal Planner application out of the given ideas for the project
+              - discussed on what part of the application building part everyone is confortable working on.
               - made the list of what functionality could be added to the app
-              - wrote some user stories gathering the main ideas
+              - wrote some user stories gathering the main ideas for the features
+              - discussed and shortlisted some big user stories.
+              - learned how to write the index cards for the user stories from the lecture.
     -----
     Rationale: Iter0 progress
 <br>